One of the most common retirement questions I get asked is: Roth IRA or 401(k)?

 To cut down on fees, Betterment uses low-cost exchange-traded funds, or ETFs, that are similar to mutual funds but able to be traded like stocks.
 In addition, Betterment offers a ton of comprehensive wealth management features that many of the stock trading firms do not, such as automated portfolio rebalancing, tax-loss harvesting, and automatic dividend reinvestment.

 Betterment’s fees are also highly competitive when compared to traditional managed accounts.
-Currently, their fees are based on your portfolio balance, and come in three tiers:
+Currently, their fees range from 0.25% – 0.40%, based on your plan.

 Much like Betterment, Wealthfront offers low-cost, liquid ETFs (exchange-traded funds) in order to cut down on the overall cost of investing for its customers.
 Wealthfront does not allow for individual stock trading at all, however, and instead focuses on using ETFs to help you create a customizable investment and retirement plan.
 If your goal is to automatically invest a certain sum of money each month and have your investment automatically picked for you based on predetermined criteria, then Wealthfront could be for you.